Z2gK/hhc24-writeup/Act2.md

 These statements are for the insertion of names.
 The statement for excluding a name is likely elsewhere.

 There is a long SQL statement near the top of the same file.
-The function `decryptData` is run to decrypt this statement before it is executed.
+The function `decryptData` decrypts this statement (base64 encoded ciphertext) before it is executed.

 ```
         db.execSQL(decryptData("IVrt+9Zct4oUePZeQqFwyhBix8cSCIxtsa+lJZkMNpNFBgoHeJlwp73l2oyEh1Y6AfqnfH7gcU9Yfov6u70cUA2/OwcxVt7Ubdn0UD2kImNsclEQ9M8PpnevBX3mXlW2QnH8+Q+SC7JaMUc9CIvxB2HYQG2JujQf6skpVaPAKGxfLqDj+2UyTAVLoeUlQjc18swZVtTQO7Zwe6sTCYlrw7GpFXCAuI6Ex29gfeVIeB7pK7M4kZGy3OIaFxfTdevCoTMwkoPvJuRupA6ybp36vmLLMXaAWsrDHRUbKfE6UKvGoC9d5vqmKeIO9elASuagxjBJ"));